Generalized Bohr compactification and model-theoretic connected components: Strongly amenable case

 Let $(G,X,K,x_0)$ be the universal definable compactification flow of $G$ (where $ux_0=x_0$).
 So, by definable strong amenability, it is the universal group extension of the trivial $G$-flow.
 By Theorem \ref{generalized Bohr compactification as a quotient} and its proof, we know that $K= u{\cal M}/H(u{\cal M})$, and it acts on the right on $X$ by $(px_0)k=p(kx_0)$ for $p \in {\cal M}$.
 Since $(G,X,K)$ is a group extension of the trivial $G$-flow, we have that $X=x_0K$, and for any $g \in G$, $x \in X$ and $k \in K$ one has $g(xk)=(gx)k$.
 Then $K$ is the group of all automorphisms of the $G$-flow $X$.
 Also, the function $k \mapsto x_0k$ is a homeomorphism between $K$ and $X$.

-Since $(gx)k=g(xk)$ for all $g \in G$, $x \in X$ and $k \in K$, one easily gets that $(G,X)$ is equicontinuous.
+One easily gets that $(G,X)$ is equicontinuous.
 Thus, by \cite[Chapter I, Theorem 3.3]{Gl}, the Ellis semigroup $E(X)$ is a compact topological group consisting of homeomorphisms.
 By the definition of $E(X)$, we also have a natural homomorphism $\chi : G \to E(X)$ (namely, $\chi(g)$ is the translation by $g$) with dense image.
 Since $E(X)$ is a subflow of the product $G$-flow $X^X$, by Remark \ref{definability of products}, we easily get that $\chi$ is definable.

 Define a function $\alpha: E(X) \to X^X$ by